HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

         autoinstall_all_kernels=y cm image dnf install --repo-group ${REPO_GROUP} $(cat $(pwd)/shs-mlnx.rpmlist)
         ```

     **Note:** `autoinstall_all_kernels` instructs DKMS to attempt to build the kernel modules from SHS for all installed kernels.
-This is required for COS installations with Nvidia software, but it is generally recommended to avoid problems when building in a chroot environment.
+This is recommended to avoid problems when building in a chroot environment.

 10. Create a `sysctl` file in `/etc/sysctl.d` using the example provided in the "`sysctl` configuration example" section of the _HPE Slingshot Host Software Administration Guide_.
 Copy the example `sysctl` file into the image being created.